-The evidence which was crucial to the formulation of the Mahakiranti hypothesis a decade ago, in 1991, was therefore morphological.
-Newar shares two specific morphological traits with the Kiranti languages: (1) The conjugation of the Dolakhā Newar verb reflects the Tibeto-Burman proto-morpheme <-u> as a suffix, and (2) this suffix specifically indexes third person patient involvement.
-Meanwhile, in the past three years I have collected data on the three most endangered languages of Bhutan, viz.
-Black Mountain, Gongduk and Lhokpu.
-During my stay in a Gongduk village in the Spring of 2001, I collected data on the Gongduk language, particularly on the conjugational morphology and the biactantial agreement system of the language.
+on the conjugational morphology and the biactantial agreement system of the language.
 Whilst still in the village I completed a tentative morphological analysis of the biactantial agreement flexion of the Gongduk simplex verb.
-In mulling over the historical comparative implications of the Gongduk conjugational system, it struck me that the Proto-Tibeto-Burman third person patient morpheme <-u> is reflected in the Gongduk 1→3 portemanteau <-uni ~ -one> when compared with the first person subject morphemes <-γηi> and <-γηi>, and in the Gongduk 2p→3 portemanteau <-uri ~ -ore> when compared with the second plural subject morpheme <-iri>.
+In mulling over the historical comparative implications of the Gongduk conjugational system, it struck me that the Proto-Tibeto-Burman third person patient morpheme \ < u > is reflected in the Gongduk $1 \rightarrow 3$ portemanteau <-uni ~ -one > when compared with the first person subject morphemes $<-\gamma\eta i$ > and $<-\gamma\eta i$ >, and in the Gongduk 2p $\rightarrow$ 3 portemanteau <-uri $\sim$ -ore> when compared with the second plural subject morpheme <-iri>.
 In other words, the two specific morphological traits shared between Newar and Kiranti are not unique to Newar and Kiranti, but would appear to be the shared retention of a far older trait of the Proto-Tibeto-Burman verbal agreement system.
 Nothing else about Gongduk suggests any immediate affinity with either Newar or Kiranti within Tibeto-Burman.
 Therefore, the narrow but morphologically highly specific empirical basis for entertaining the Mahakiranti hypothesis no longer exists.

-Meanwhile, John Timothy King discovered vestiges in Dhimal conjugational morphology of the older biactantial Tibeto-Burman agreement system in the form of the Dhimal 1s→2 portemanteau suffix <-niŋ> and the Dhimal 3s→2 morpheme <-nau>.
+Meanwhile, John Timothy King discovered vestiges in Dhimal conjugational morphology of the older biactantial Tibeto-Burman agreement system in the form of the Dhimal $1s\rightarrow 2$ portemanteau suffix <-nin> and the Dhimal $3s\rightarrow 2$ morpheme <-nau>.
 In a draft of his forthcoming Dhimal grammar, King has demonstrated that these morphemes are cognate with corresponding morphemes in the verbal agreement systems of other Tibeto-Burman languages.
 At the same time, features of one of the three most endangered languages of Bhutan would appear to have implications relevant to the topic of the present discussion.
 I have already mentioned in print that the Black Mountain data suggest the hypothesis that the grammatical heart of the language might be Kiranti-like or para-Kiranti and that the language may have been largely relexified by East Bodish.
 However, this is no more than an early impression at this stage of analysis, and a discussion of the findings and their possible ramifications will have to await the completion of the grammatical study.

-Recapitulating, therefore, a tentative morphological analysis of biactantial agreement in the Gongduk conjugation leads to the conclusion that the occurrence of reflexes of the Tibeto-Burman proto-morpheme <-u> as a suffix indexing third person patient involvement is not a morphological trait exclusively shared by Newar and Kiranti.
-Notably, the fact that I no longer entertain the Mahakiranti hypothesis does not, of course, mean that Mahakiranti hypothesis is necessarily untrue.
+Recapitulating, therefore, a tentative morphological analysis of biactantial agreement in the Gongduk conjugation leads to the conclusion that the occurrence of reflexes of the Tibeto-Burman proto-morpheme \<-u> as a suffix indexing third person patient involvement is not a morphological trait exclusively shared by Newar and Kiranti.
+Notably, the fact that I no longer entertain the Mahakiranti hypothesis does not, of course, mean that the Mahakiranti hypothesis is necessarily untrue.
 I shall retain the name 'Mahakiranti' for the sake of argument to designate the proposition that Newaric and Kiranti together form a coherent subgroup within the Tibeto-Burman family.
 Moreover, the lack of compelling support for the Mahakiranti hypothesis does not mean that the Kirantis of the chronicles might not have been ancestral to the modern Newars.
-The question of the ethnic identity of the Kiranti kings of the Kathmandu Valley is a complex and in part nomenclatural issue, which I have discussed at length in the handbook (2001b).
+The question of the ethnic identity of the Kiranti kings of the Kathmandu Valley is a complex and in part nomenclatural issue, which I have discussed at length in the handbook (2001).
 Furthermore, the lack of evidence for the Mahakiranti hypothesis does not mean that the people ancestral to modern Newaric language communities did not partake of the same wave of migration across the southern flank of the Himalayas from the east as those population groups which were linguistically ancestral to modern Kiranti language communities.